uniring/mailtip/README.md

 # Mailtip

-> A jQuery email autocomplete plugin.
-AngularJS wrapper available.
+> A jQuery email domain autocomplete plugin.
+This plugin suggests email domains in a dropdown while the user is typing his email so he can select it from the dropdown to improve writring speed and UX.

+> An AngularJS wrapper (still requires jQuery) is optionally available, just include the js file, load the `mailtip` module in your AngularJS app and add the `mailtip` attribute to your email fields.
+You can change Mailtip configurations using the config provider too, see the example below.

 ### Required
 > jQuery >= 1.7